letstri/vaxee/docs/request.md

 ### Properties

-The `request` function returns an object with the following properties:
+The `request` function returns an promiseable object with the following properties:

 - `data` - The data returned from the request.
 It's a `ref` object.
 - `error` - The error returned from the request.
 It's a `ref` object.